ju-bezdek/langchain-decorators/README.md

     """
 ```

-The pattern is a series of consecutive code blocks with a "language" tag in this format: `<prompt:[message-role]>`.
+The pattern is a series of consecutive code blocks with a “language” tag in this format: `<prompt:[message-role]>`.

 ### Documenting your prompt